On Rigid Origami II: Quadrilateral Creased Papers: Justification for the possible types presented

-Just from the type of vertex in type 1-3, we can also choose types 1-3, 6.1, 7.3 7.4 and 7.5 as the first Kokotsakis quadrilateral.
-However, from Observation \ref{obs: negative 3} we will not choose 7.4 and 7.5.
-More careful examination on types 6.1 and 7.3 shows that the additional requirements to allow repeating contradicts with the rigid-foldability condition on sector angles.
-Note that choosing 1-1 we will obtain the isogonal type.\\
+Just from the type of vertices in 1-3, we can choose types 1-3, 5.1, 6.3, 6.4 and 6.5 as the first Kokotsakis quadrilateral.
+However, from Observation \ref{obs: negative 3}, 6.4 and 6.5 are not suitable.
+More careful examination on types 5.1 and 6.3 shows that the additional requirements to allow repeating contradicts with the rigid-foldability condition on sector angles.\\

-\item \textit{Conic Repeating}: Stitch among type 3.2.
+\item \textit{Conic Repeating}: Stitch among type 2.2.
 (Section \ref{subsection: conic})\\

-Apart from linear units, from Observations \ref{obs: negative 1}--\ref{obs: negative 3} the only remaining type is 3.2.
-What we then need to consider is choosing the first Kokotsakis quadrilateral in this row, which can be types 3.2, 5-5, and 7.8.
-However, if type 5-5 is chosen, this will become a special case of 3.2.
-More careful examination on type 7.8 shows that the additional requirements to allow repeating contradicts with the rigid-foldability condition on sector angles. ~\\ \end{enumerate}
+Apart from linear units, from Observations \ref{obs: negative 1}--\ref{obs: negative 3} the only remaining type is 2.2.
+What we then need to consider is choosing the first Kokotsakis quadrilateral in this row, which can be types 2.2, 5-5, and 6.8.
+Choosing 5-5 will become a special case of 3.2.
+More careful examination on type 6.8 shows that the additional requirements to allow repeating contradicts with the rigid-foldability condition on sector angles. ~\\ \end{enumerate}